Amarok79/Amarok.Contracts/README.md

 # Redistribution

 The library is redistributed as source-only NuGet package: [Amarok.Contracts](https://www.nuget.org/packages/Amarok.Contracts/).
+The package targets .NET Standard 2.0 and .NET 5.0.

-Tests are generally performed with .NET Framework 4.8, .NET Core 2.1 and .NET Core 3.1.
+Tests are performed on .NET Framework 4.8, .NET Core 2.1, .NET Core 3.1 and .NET 5.0.

 # Documentation